GifinoThoriq/ArcInter/README.md

-# Ihkeya
+# Arcinter
-Build Web Application using PHP called Ihkeya
+Landing page template using pure html,css, js this website also responsive too